LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 | 	|___token 10 - fox.png
 |	|___token 44 - LoremIpsum.txt
 |___Block1
-	|___toke 58 - Dragonsunset.jpg
+	|___token 58 - Dragonsunset.jpg

 ```
 Most of the JSON file should be human readable.
 The only pieces which might not be are the timestamps, which are the number of seconds since 1 January 1970 (it's very easy for a [computer][epochconverter] to convert to an actual date)
-and the plethora of 64 character length hexadecimal numbers.
+and the plethora of hexadecimal numbers.
 The latter are essential for checking if any of the data has been tampered with.
 More on them later.

 [epochconverter]: https://www.epochconverter.com/